New congressional maps in North Carolina will stand for 2020, court rules

-WASHINGTON A three-judge panel ruled Monday that new congressional maps passed by North Carolina lawmakers last month can stand for the 2020 election.
-The court also opened filing for U.S. House candidates.
+WASHINGTON The new congressional maps passed by North Carolina state lawmakers last month can stand for the 2020 election, a three-judge panel ruled Monday.

+The previous maps gave Republicans a 10-3 advantage in the U.S. House of Representatives.
+Under the new maps, Democrats are expected to pick up two seats, cutting it down to an 8-5 Republican edge.

+Democrats, however, had said the new maps still weren't fair and needed to be redrawn again.
+But the judges hearing the case two Democrats and one Republican unanimously disagreed.

-"The net result is the grievous and flawed 2016 map has been replaced," Judge Paul Ridgeway said.
+"The net result is the grievous and flawed 2016 map has been replaced," Wake County Superior Court Judge Paul Ridgeway said, reading from their ruling Monday afternoon.

-Monday marked the opening of the filing period for the 2020 election, but the judges had blocked filing in the congressional races as they considered the maps.
+This case was only over U.S. House districts.
+A separate lawsuit, over the legislative districts for the state's 120 North Carolina House and 50 North Carolina Senate seats, also recently ended.
+It was overseen by the same judges and had a similar ending.
+In both cases, Democrats got the old Republican-drawn maps thrown out as unconstitutional, but then failed in later efforts to change the new maps the Legislature drew as replacements.

+On Monday the judges said that while there are some still-unanswered questions about the new congressional maps and how fair they may be, there simply isn't enough time to delve into those questions.
+A new congressional map will be drawn in 2022 after the U.S. Census.
+North Carolina is expected to get a 14th U.S. House seat.

+"North Carolina Republicans yet again run out the clock on fair maps, denying justice to North Carolina voters and forcing our state to go another election using undemocratic district lines," North Carolina Democratic Party Chairman Wayne Goodwin said.

-Still candidates were announcing congressional runs even before the ruling particularly in the two districts that are expected to swing toward Democrats under the legislature's new map.
+Candidates were announcing congressional runs even before the ruling particularly in the two districts that are expected to swing toward Democrats under the Legislature's new map.

 Democrat Deborah Ross, a former state lawmaker who ran unsuccessfully for U.S. Senate in 2016, filed a statement of candidacy with federal election officials to run in the 2nd District.

-The district, currently represented by Republican Rep. George Holding, will be a Wake County-only district under the maps passed by the legislature.
+The district, currently represented by Republican Rep. George Holding, will be a Wake County-only district under the maps passed by the Legislature and is likely to be a Democratic pick-up.

 Three Democrats already announced campaigns for the seat, but that was before the districts were redrawn.
 Retired Marine Scott Cooper, Wake County Public Schools board member Monika Johnson-Hostler and Open Table United Methodist Church pastor Jason Butler have been in the race for several months.